tektoncd/catalog/CONTRIBUTING.md

 responder replies with the right calls, we know then that the task has been properly tested.

-The only requirement to use the fixtures testing facility is to be have the task having the capability via a task parameter to override the URL.
+The only requirement to use the fixtures testing facility is to enable the task to override the URL via a task parameter.

 The `go-rest-api-test` is a very simple service at the moment and may see other improvements in the future to support more robust testing.